Primary Immune Thrombocytopenia or Primary ITP

 Clinical Assessment and Grading the Bleeding

-How Primary Immune Thrombocytopenia is Diagnosed
+How IPT is Diagnosed

 There is no single test that confirms ITP.
 The diagnosis is reached by finding isolated thrombocytopenia and excluding everything else [1,2].